rrajaguk/KebonBinatang/README.md

 # KebonBinatang
-My pet project to explore ZooKeeper
+Kebon Binatang is a direct translation of Zoo in Indonesian.
+I use this project primarily to learn about ZooKeeper and also SWT.